FinleyLabUSC/Basophil-immune-model/README.md

 core_TregDeath.m - contains ODEs for model where basophils promote Treg death

-core_CD8prolif.m - contains ODEs for model where basophils promote CD8 T cell proliferation
+core_CD8supp.m - contains ODEs for model where basophils promote Treg-mediated suppression of CD8 T cells

-core_TregDeath_CD8prolif.m - contains ODEs for model where basophils promote death of Tregs and CD8 T cell proliferation
+core_TregDeath_CD8supp.m - contains ODEs for model where basophils promote death of Tregs and Treg-mediated suppression of CD8 T cells

 Will update upon revision and publication.